Treaty establishing the European Stability Mechanism: Ratification process

 The opposition parties FPÖ, BZÖ and the Green Party threatened to launch a constitutional challenge against the European Fiscal Compact, with the FPÖ also intending to challenge the ESM.
 The Freedom Party of Carinthia, the largest party in the state assembly of Carinthia, also announced their intention to challenge Austria's ratification of the ESM.
-No cases can be launched prior to the publication of the treaties in Austria's official gazette, which isn't expected until their entry into force.
+No cases can be launched prior to the publication of the treaties in Austria's official gazette, which would only take place at their entry into force.
 Constitutional Court President Gerhart Holzinger stated that the court could take three to six months to deliver a judgement, and that it "cannot abolish the ESM pact but we would only establish that the agreement of this pact was unconstitutional".
 If the court found the ratification unconstitutional, Holzinger stated that the government would have to "either defy the constitution by some means or other, or to negotiate after the fact with the other parties to the pact".

-In October 2012, Heinz-Christian Strache, leader of FPÖ, officially filed an individual constitutional challenge against the ESM, and the Government of Carinthia voted in favour of launching their own case.
+In October 2012, Heinz-Christian Strache, leader of the FPÖ, officially filed an individual constitutional challenge against the ESM, and the Government of Carinthia voted in favour of launching their own case.
 The Austrian Constitutional Court ruled on 25 February 2013 that Strache's petition was inadmissible on procedural grounds, and began deliberations on the Carinthian complaint on 6 March with a public hearing.
 On 3 April 2013 the court rejected the case, which argued that the treaty obliged Austria to make unlimited payments into the ESM, and ruled that the treaty was not unconstitutional.